 Our ultimate guide to the UK income tax law for forex traders

-If you want to become a forex trader in the UK, you should know what your tax responsibilities are under the UK income tax law.
-Is this type of income tax-free or should you report your earnings and pay the relevant tax?
+If you want to become a forex trader in the UK, you should know about forex tax and what your forex trading tax responsibilities are under UK income tax law.
+Is this a type of income tax-free or should you report your earnings and pay any relevant tax?
 Let’s see when this type of income is not taxed and when it is subject to taxation.

-First, note that you should always seek advice from a tax accountant professional or the HMRC since tax law can sometimes be confusing and, in future it could be subject to change.
-Also note that the tax year is from April 6 in the current year to April 5 next year, and the personal allowance on income that is not subject to taxation is £12,500.
+You should always seek advice from a tax accountant professional or the HMRC because tax law can be confusing and subject to change.
+The UK tax year runs from 6 April to the following 5 April, and the standard Personal Allowance is £12,570, which is the amount of income you do not have to pay tax on.

-The forex trading tax in the UK is one of the most trader friendly taxation systems.
-Take into account three aspects: how forex trading activities are treated, the type of instrument traded and how HMRC will record your status.
+Forex trading tax in the UK is one of the most trader-friendly taxation systems.
+It takes into account three aspects: how forex trading activities are treated, the type of instrument traded and how HMRC will record your tax status.

-Speculative trading is considered to be similar to betting activities and if you are classified under this category then gains earned from forex trading are not subject to income tax, business tax or capital gains tax.
+Speculative trading – considered to be similar to betting activities.
+If you are classified under this category then gains earned from forex trading are not subject to income tax, business tax or capital gains tax.
 Nevertheless, as the income is not taxed, you are not entitled to claim potential losses.

-Self-employed trading – traders in this category will be liable to pay business tax since they are treated as general self-employed individuals.
-Make sure that you go through the losses which can be claimed if you are taxed as self-employed.
+Self-employed trading – traders in this category will be liable to pay business tax as they are treated as general self-employed individuals.
+Make sure that you go through the losses that can be claimed if you are taxed as self-employed.

-Private investor is someone whose profits and losses are subject to Capital Gains Tax (CGT).
+Private investor – someone whose profits and losses are subject to Capital Gains Tax (CGT).

 Forex trading income under UK tax law: instrument types

-The tax on forex trading in the UK depends on the instrument through which you are trading currency pairs: you can fall under spread betting or you can trade contract for difference (CFD).
+Forex tax on trading in the UK depends on the instrument through which you are trading currency pairs: you can fall under spread betting or you can trade contract for differences (CFDs).

-If the trading activity is performed through a spread betting account the income is tax-exempt under UK tax law.
-Spread betting, from forex trader perspective, is the process in which the trader speculates about the price movements, based on broker prices, of an underlying asset, without actually owning the asset.
-The downside when your trading activities fall under the spread betting is that you are not eligible to claim losses against your other personal income.
+If the trading activity is performed through a spread betting account, income is tax-exempt under UK tax law.
+Spread betting, from a forex trader perspective, is when a trader speculates on price movements, based on broker prices, for an underlying asset without actually owning the asset.
+The downside is that when your trading activities are classified as spread betting you are not eligible to claim losses against your other personal income.

-However, there is a benefit for you as a forex trader – you don’t pay stamp duty because through spread betting you don’t own the underlying asset.
+However, there is a benefit for you as a forex trader: you don’t pay stamp duty because through spread betting you don’t own the underlying asset.
 Instead, you are trading some form of a derivative instrument.
-The stamp duty is levied and it is paid by the spread betting providers (brokers).
+The stamp duty is levied and is paid by the spread betting providers (brokers).

-If you trade contracts for difference (CFD), then you are subject to capital gains tax (CGT) on gains you earn from your trading activities.
-The capital gains tax rates for individuals in the UK are 10 per cent for basic rate taxpayers when their total income and capital gains are less than £50,000 (the basic rate tax bracket).
+If you trade CFDs, then you are subject to capital gains tax (CGT) on gains from your trading activities.
+CGT is 10% for basic rate taxpayers, when total income is £12,571 to £50,270 (the basic rate tax bracket).

-If you are in the higher tax band (your total income is above £50,000) then your profits will be subject to 20 per cent CGT.
-But don’t be deterred from trading CFD immediately, because there is a tax allowance for the first £12,000 and this threshold should not be neglected.
+If you are in the higher tax band (your total income is £50,271 and higher) then your profits will be subject to 20% CGT.
+But don’t be deterred from trading CFDs immediately, because there is a CGT tax allowance for the first £12,300 and this threshold should not be neglected.

-For filing your tax, you can make a record of your transactions or ask for PnL statement from your broker.
+For filing your tax return, you can make a record of your transactions or ask for a PnL (profic and loss) statement from your broker.
 Another important issue to keep in mind is that you can ask for tax relief if you incur losses from your trading activity.